 The first trees were planted

-in 1899 and the forest remains a significant part of Naseby’s attraction.
+in the early 1880's and the forest remains a significant part of Naseby’s attraction.

 The township is essentially tucked on the edge of the forest – adding to its